Hardcoreprawn/architecture/input/posts/solutions/technical-debt-framework.md

 ### Managing Technical Debt

 * Have your teams identify tech debt and create features in their existing backlogs for tech debt.
 Tag them with 'Tech-debt', so they can be reported on and analysed.
-  * Do not create a separate backlog. this will slow things down.
+  * Do not create a separate backlog.
+This will slow things down.
 One team, one backlog.
 * Track each feature with risk and importance.
 This includes tech debt.
 During sprint planning, pull tech debt items into the backlog to fill up the first 25%.
 Feel free to move some out to make way for important features, but prioritise debt over 'Should' or 'Could' features.
   * Remember, each debt you deal with gives you more bandwidth tomorrow.
 The compound interest of tech debt payoff can be huge.
 * Make sure your product managers understand the value of this work and support it.
 They need to be able to prioritise tech debt and understand what that budget is doing and where it is going.